 The problem with powertochoose.org is in how these documents are accessed.
 Every time you want to see a facts label or the terms of service on that site, you’ll have to navigate to another webpage.

-This means the document loads in a new tab or in a new browser window.
-If that’s not annoying, I don’t what is.
-And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tough.
-How can you keep track of which plan you were viewing when you have 8 different windows open, all related to different plans?
+This means the document loads in a new tab or a new browser window.
+If that’s not annoying, I don’t know what is.
+And if keeping track of numerous open windows isn’t enough, having to go back and forth between them while shopping is tricky.
+How can you track which plan you were viewing when you have eight windows open, all related to different plans?

 Getting back to consumer-focused service

 There is no choice history, nothing personalized for you, nothing beyond a price list.

-So let’s say you successfully sift through 250+ plans from 64+ companies, all fighting for that top position on pricing.
-You find a provider that suits your needs and you sign up.
+So let’s say you successfully sift through hundreds of plans from dozens of electricity companies, all fighting for that top position on pricing.
+You find a provider that suits your needs, and you sign up.
 Now what?
 You’re on your own.
 The state site is done with you.

-You’re linked off and there is no record of what you chose, how much you paid, or evidence of the plans agreements that were posted at the time of your signup.
-You get to start all over at the provider website by entering your zip code yet again, navigating another confusing pricing structure, and trying to find that same plan you signed up for.
+You’re linked off, and there is no record of what you chose, how much you paid, or evidence of the plans agreements posted at the time of your signup.
+You get to start all over at the provider website by entering your zip code again, navigating another confusing pricing structure, and trying to find the same plan you signed up for.

-This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then having to start the entire process all over again at the airline site, hoping that your flight is still there and that the pricing is still the same.
+This would be like shopping on expedia.com, finding your flight, choosing to buy it, and then starting the entire process again at the airline site, hoping that your flight is still there and that the pricing is still the same.

 No screening, poor report card

 How often do you call the government to tell them about your great experiences?